tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 ![airflow-login.png](images/airflow_workshop/airflow-login.png)

-* Airflow will check python files inside `~/airflow/dags/` folder for 'DAG' arguement.
+Airflow will check all the python files inside `~/airflow/dags/` folder for 'DAG' arguement.

-* If found it will list it as pipeline in airflow homepage (here `pipeline.py`)
+If found it will list it as pipeline in airflow homepage (here `~/airflow/dags/pipeline.py`)

 ![dag-home-full.png](images/airflow_workshop/dag-home-full.png)